itisyb/wisprarch/docs/text-injection-setup.md

 Audetic automatically detects the best available text injection method based on:

 1. **User preference** (if specified in config)
 2. **Available tools** on your system
 3. **Desktop environment** (X11 vs Wayland)

 The detection priority is:
-- If user specifies a method in config, try that first (with fallback if it fails)
+- If user specifies a method in config, try that first (with automatic fallback if it fails)
-- Otherwise, try ydotool (most reliable on Wayland)
+- **ydotool** (tried first - most reliable on Wayland across KDE, GNOME, Sway, Hyprland)
-- On Wayland systems with wl-copy available, prefer clipboard method
+- On Wayland systems with wl-copy available, use clipboard + paste method
-- Try wtype (may fall back to clipboard if it fails)
+- **wtype** (works on Sway, Hyprland, but not KDE/GNOME)
 - Final fallback to clipboard-only mode

+**Enhanced Fallback System:** If direct text injection fails (ydotool/wtype), Audetic automatically falls back to clipboard + paste simulation, ensuring text delivery even in restricted environments.

 ## Supported Methods